My Personal Testimony

 Well, if you do not know Him, you really don't have too far to fall at all.

-Now, this lengthy preface has been necessary to clearly establish that my early formation and training did not equip me to meet head on the challenges of living in contemporary society as a single young man.
+Devoid of a deeply rooted faith in Jesus I was not equipped to meet head on the challenges of living in contemporary society as a single young man.
 While I recognized sin and acknowledged its existence, I did not have the necessary discernment and power that comes from intimacy with God (through the gift of the Holy Spirit) to obey the law.
 I was to become a victim of sin and its dispossessing consequences.
 I never wanted to sin and wished to please God, yet the empowerment to do so was lacking.
 As a result, sin deceived me, and offered me a form of light which would lead me into a terrible darkness.
 As a hungry moth I rushed to that light, and it nearly cost me my life.

 After leaving the seminary, I completed my college education at the University of Connecticut and graduated with a degree in English and a minor in Latin (1965).
 I then entered active military service spending five and one-half years in the Navy as a Naval Aviator.
 I left active duty in 1971, but remained active in the Naval Reserve flying patrol aircraft (the P-2 and the P-3) until I retired after twenty years of service.
 During that period I worked to further my education, attending Boston University School of Law for three years and upon graduation spending an additional two years at BU to obtain a Masters in Taxation degree.
 Then, in 1976, I worked a short stint as an attorney with the FAA in Washington, DC, followed by a return to Marblehead, MA where I engaged in a private tax law practice for a number of years.
 It was during this period that I was hired as General Counsel for a major regional food wholesaler.
 Upon its subsequent acquisition, I then worked as corporate counsel with other corporate entities until my retirement from Aetna in 2008.